TheHaymaker/DataLoom/README.md

-# Protobuf IR Project
+# DataLoom

+DataLoom weaves together different data representations and business logic across languages and platforms, creating a unified fabric of consistent data models.

+Intermediate Representation (IR) is a common language for representing data models and business logic.
+It's a core component of the DataLoom.

 ## Overview

-This project is a part of the Protobuf IR project.
+This project is heavily inspired by [Morphir](https://github.com/finos/morphir) - albeit at a much smaller and more localized scale.

+Encapsulate business logic in a single place and distribute it across different programming languages, teams and applications.
+This allows for strong data integrity and consistency across the organization.

 It focuses on generating TypeScript modules, Ruby gems, and SQL schemas from protobuf interfaces.
 The project is designed to provide a comprehensive solution for working with protobuf interfaces in various programming languages and databases (with Snowflake DDL, fivetran, and Tableau support in mind).

 ## Prerequisites